Home » Kitchen » Appetizer Recipes » Mango Habanero Salsa Recipe

 This Habanero Mango Salsa Recipe is a perfect example; it took the stars aligning just so for me to try it.
 And now, I love it.
 No joke, I eat this fruit salsa by the spoonful!
 That is something I don’t do with traditional tomato salsa…for what that’s worth!

-If you are preparing this Habanero Mango Salsa for a Latin-inspired meal, then you really must include my dad’s famous Margarita recipe (famous because it is always one of the most popular posts on the blog!)
+If you are preparing this Habanero Mango Salsa for a Latin-inspired meal, then you really must include my dad’s famous Margarita recipe (famous because it is fresh and delicious and always one of the most popular recipes on the blog!)
 It is hands down the best Margarita.
 The only downside is that you will henceforth be a Margarita Snob!

 So, let’s talk about Hot Peppers